 Things get a bit more complicated once we take into account the fact that the astronomical year is not exactly 365 days and six hours long.
 In fact, the astronomical year is actually 365 days, five hours, 48 minutes and 45 seconds or 365.2422 days long.
 This means that by adding an average of six hours to the calendar every year, we are actually overshooting the astronomical year by 11 minutes and 15 seconds.
 These extra minutes might not seem like a big deal year-to-year, but over the course of 400 years, these added minutes add up to about three extra days.
 To make up for these extra days, we remove three leap days from the calendar every 400 years.
 To do this, we don’t pull random leap days from the calendar; instead, we take away the leap days that occur on century years that are not divisible by 400.
-For example, we had a leap year in the year 2000, and we will again in 2400, but we will not have a leap year in 2100, 2200, or 2300.
+For example, we had a leap years in 1600 and 2000, and we will again in 2400, but we will not have a leap year in 2100, 2200, or 2300.
 The leap days in these three years are taken away so that we can compensate for overshooting the astronomical year by three days.

 The way our leap day schedule is set up, we come pretty close to matching the true astronomical year, but it’s not perfect.
 However, we are so close, that whatever differences are left are so small that they do not affect us.
 If you really want to get nit-picky, though, keep reading.